nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 #### NewOutputXmlFileForEachRun

-Default behaviour is to produce one test output file which is being overwritten for each run  Setting this to `true`, the adapter produces a new test output file for each run, numbering them sequentially.
+Default behavior is to produce one test output file which is being overwritten for each run  Setting this to `true`, the adapter produces a new test output file for each run, numbering them sequentially.
 Default is `false`.

 The background is the following scenario, as described by [netcorefactory](https://github.com/netcorefactory) in [Issue 800](https://github.com/nunit/nunit3-vs-adapter/issues/800):

 "*Running test in azure devops one can choose to rerun failed ( flaky ) tests.
 Mostly when running (selenium) e2e tests this becomes important.
 The .xml results file is currently overwritten each retry run.
-Other test coverage tooling dependend on this file receives only latest run results.
+Other test coverage tooling dependent on this file receives only latest run results.
 Better to allow the possibility to deliver a results file per run.*"

 (From version 4.0.0)